cado-security/AWS_EKS_Cluster_Forensics/README.md

 ======Cado Security Presentation - Evidence Files SANS DFIR Conference 2021=======
 ==================================================================================

-Attached are the files associated with the Cado Security SANS Presentation "buff your cloud game".
+Attached are the files associated with the Cado Security SANS Presentation "bluff your cloud game".

 Where James Campbell and Allan Carchrie presented the value of forensically analysing multiple data sources when it comes to cloud investigations.